 This is the first gay hostel in Puerto Vallarta and is a budget-friendly establishment geared toward younger gay men 18-35 and provides a dormitory-like experience.
 The hostel is air-conditioned and has free Wi-Fi internet access.
 Front desk service is available, as is housekeeping.
 Bunks feature comfortable memory foam beds and privacy curtains.
 Lockers are available to secure your belongings while you stay here, as are showers.

 The hostel enjoys a good location central to pretty much everything of interest to gay tourists.
 All the gay clubs and beaches are within walking distance.
-Lucy’s CuCu Cabana is a unique little shop selling Mexican folk art, and is the perfect place to pick up a more authentic souvenir than what you are going to find at a tackier shop.
-Owners Lucy and Gil scour the entire country every year to find one-of-kind pieces for the shop.
-The Iguana Restaurant and Tequila Bar can’t go unmentioned as well.
-Veggitalia offers Italian cuisine, as does La Capella, and Casa Tradicional Cosina Mexicana offers traditional Mexican food.
+Lucy’s CuCu Cabana is a unique little shop selling Mexican folk art and is the perfect place to pick up a more authentic souvenir than what you will find at a tackier shop.

 The particular section of the Zona Romantico gayborhood in which Jet’s is situated features street art displaying the distinct Mexican folk art style made famous by artists like Frida Kahlo and Diego Rivera, with many buildings adorned with wall art.
 The Lady Death Mural and the Blowfish Mural are of particular interest.
 If that isn’t quite your thing, then the gay bars and clubs are on hand, along with the Playa del Muerto and the Malecon boardwalk.